eeizodeveloper/abcdelivery-privacy/privacy-policy.md

 </ul>
 <p>2.
 Data created during use of our services.
 This includes:</p>
 <ul>
-<li><p>Location data (delivery person): We collect precise or approximate location data from delivery persons’ mobile devices when the ABCDelivery app is running in the foreground (app open and on-screen) or background (app open but not on-screen).</p></li>
+  <li><p><b>Location data</b> (delivery person): We collect precise or approximate location data from delivery persons’ mobile devices when the ABCDelivery app is running in the foreground (app open and on-screen) or background (app open but not on-screen).</p></li>
 <li><p>Location data (vendorss and order recipients).
-We collect precise or approximate location information from vendorss’ and order recipients’ mobile devices if they enable us to do so via their device settings.</p></li>
+We collect precise or approximate location information from vendors’ and order recipients’ mobile devices if they enable us to do so via their device settings.</p></li>
 </ul>
 <p>ABCDelivery collects such data from the time a ride or order is requested until it is finished, and any time the app is running in the foreground (app open and on-screen).
-See “Choice and transparency” below for information on how vendorss and order recipients can enable precise location data collection.</p>
+See “Choice and transparency” below for information on how vendors and order recipients can enable precise location data collection.</p>
-<p>vendors and order recipients may use the ABCDelivery apps without enabling collection of location data from their mobile devices.
+<p>Vendors and order recipients may use the ABCDelivery apps without enabling collection of location data from their mobile devices.
 However, this may affect certain features in the ABCDelivery apps.
 For example, a vendors who has not enabled precise location data will have to manually enter their pickup address.</p>
 <p>In addition, precise location data collected from a driver’s device during a trip is linked to the vendors’s account, even if the vendors has not enabled precise location data to be collected from their device.
 This data is used for purposes such as receipt generation, customer support, fraud detection, insurance, and litigation.</p>
 <ul>
 <li><p>We need it for specific purposes such as date and time, requested pick-up and drop off addresses, distance traveled and items ordered.</p></li>